-Engaging Employees in an Interesting Project as a Motivation Strategy
+Engaging Employees in a Project as a Motivation Strategy

 Often, unrealized projects and ideas have prevented the company from developing and reaching higher peaks, thus providing growth opportunities for new and experienced employees.